-Jinee Lokaneeta received her Ph.D. from the University of Southern California (USC) in 2006.
+Jinee Lokaneeta received her Ph.D. from the University of Southern California (USC).
 Prior to USC, she taught Political Science at Kirori Mal College, Delhi University, India.
 Jinee completed her Bachelors, Masters and Mphil in Political Science at Delhi University.
 Her areas of interest include Law and Violence, Political Theory (Postcolonial, Feminist and Marxist theory), Transnational Law, Jurisprudence, and Cultural Studies.
 She joined Drew University in 2006.
 She was a Visiting Scholar at the Centre for Political Studies, Jawaharlal Nehru University, Delhi from February 10-15th, 2014 and the Center for the Study of Law and Society, University of California, Berkeley in Fall 2009.
-She is the current Book Review Editor of Law and Society Review (2013-2016).
+She was the Book Review Editor of Law and Society Review from 2013-2016.
+She is on the Board of Consortium of Undergraduate Law and Justice Programs.

 Jinee’s research focuses on the Debates on Law, Violence, and State Power in Liberal Democracies.
 Drawing from Political and Legal Theory, Public Law and interdisciplinary literature on violence, in her first book, Transnational Torture, she explored how the jurisprudence of interrogations in contemporary democracies dealt with the infliction of pain and suffering by state officials.
 She argued that rather than viewing the recent policies on interrogation as anomalous or exceptional, efforts to accommodate excess violence- a constantly negotiated process- are long standing features of both the democracies.

 - Transnational Torture: Law, Violence, and State Power in the United States and India.
 New York: New York University Press, 2011;South Asian Edition published by Orient Blackswan, Delhi 2012; NYU Paperback Edition, 2014.

 Reviewed in Contributions to Indian Sociology 49.1 (2015); Economic and Political Weekly 48.
 47 (2013); Journal of Human Rights 12.4 (2013); Theory and Event 16.2 (2013); Studies in Indian Politics 1 (2013): 123-124; Law,Culture and Humanities 9 (2013) 1; The Book Review 37 (2013) 2-3; Frontline 30 (2013) 4; Biblio: A Review of Books November-December 2012; Social Change 42 (2012) 4; Law and Politics Book Review 22 (2012) 8; Tejas Daily (Malyalam publication) August 2012; Himal South Asian December 6, 2011.